Swayam4717/communication_support/docs/DEMO_CHECKLIST.md

 1. Send a question with clear answer options.
 2. On the child phone, tap the option the child wants to answer with.
 3. Confirm the practice phrase appears, such as `Say this: I want rice`.
+4. If the parent used a bracketed label such as `play [soccer]`, confirm the speech phrase uses the cleaned label, such as `I want to play soccer`.
-4. Tap Start speaking.
+5. Tap Start speaking.
-5. Say the practice phrase word by word.
+6. Say the practice phrase word by word.
-6. Confirm the high-contrast word chips highlight completed/current/pending words.
+7. Confirm the high-contrast word chips highlight completed/current/pending words.
-7. Pause briefly and confirm listening resumes without pressing Start again.
+8. Pause briefly and confirm listening resumes without pressing Start again.
-8. Say a mismatched word and confirm progress returns to the first word with calm wording such as `Let's try again / Start again: I want rice`.
+9. Say a mismatched word and confirm progress returns to the first word with calm wording such as `Let's try again / Start again: I want rice`.
-9. Say the full sentence correctly and confirm the feedback card shows `Good / Ready to send`.
+10. Say the full sentence correctly and confirm the feedback card shows `Good / Ready to send`.
-10. Tap Send Answer manually.
+11. Tap Send Answer manually.

 Speech validates the selected option's phrase but does not auto-submit or change the selected option.